• Skip to primary navigation

 Ingredients on a counter top.

-Confectioner's sugar is best for this recipe because it incorporates seamlessly into the pumpkin puree.
+• Sugar - Confectioner's sugar is best for this recipe because it incorporates seamlessly into the pumpkin puree.
 Using granulated or brown sugar can make your mousse grainy (since we are not heating the ingredients to melt the sugar).

-Vanilla extract and spices (cinnamon, ginger, nutmeg, and cloves) add flavor to your pumpkin mousse.
-The spices can be substituted with pumpkin pie spice if you have it on hand.
+• Flavor - Vanilla extract, cinnamon, nutmeg, ginger, and cloves add flavor to the mousse.
+The spices can be substituted with an equal amount of pumpkin pie spice blend.

 Tips and tricks